irodriguez2011/ReactJS/mod2project-events-restaurant-app/README.md

 * Find musuems and other art/culture related events
 * keep up with current events regarding arts and current movies/tv shows

-**End-user:** Anyone who enjoys movies, TV and  art and culture and staying up to date.
+**End-user:** Anyone who enjoys movies, TV, and  art and culture and staying up to date.
 Someone who is a foodie or enjoys going out to eat

 ### APIs Used